dylan-isaac/dotfiles/README.md

 2. Template files with environment-specific settings
 3. Custom configurations for AI tools

+For example, the work profile configures Goose to use OpenAI instead of Anthropic, which is useful in work environments where Anthropic access may not be available.

 Available profiles:
 - **personal**: Full-featured setup with entertainment apps
 - **work**: Professional setup without entertainment apps